Beginner Guide: ATV Controls Explained (With Photos)

 On an ATV, you steer using handlebars like a motorcycle and not with a steering wheel like a car.

-• To go left, you pull the left side of the handlebar towards you and push the right side of the handlebars away from you.
+• To go left, you pull the left side of the handlebars towards you and push the right side away.

-• To go right, you pull the right end of the handlebar towards you and push the right side of the handlebar away from you.
+• To go right, you pull the right end of the handlebar towards you and push the right side away.

 Note that you don’t countersteer on an ATV like on a motorcycle that has only two wheels and leans in the direction you are turning.